 Sixth Form Open Evenings

-Just like a regular open evening, this is your chance to learn more about the broad range of A Level and Vocational subjects on offer, our enrichment programme (including the Extended Project Qualification) and how to make an application to the Sixth Form.
+You can hear from our teaching staff about the broad range of A Level and Vocational subjects on offer, read about our enrichment programme (including the Extended Project Qualification) and learn how to make an application to the Sixth Form.

 I understand that choosing the right Sixth Form is an important decision.
 Post 16 study is a time for students to delve deeper into the subjects they love and to study new subjects.
 It is also a time to prepare for university and life beyond school.